rocky-linux/documentation/en/rocky/8/admin_guide/13-softwares.md

 | `--last`         | The list of packages is given by installation date (the last installed packages appear first). |

 > :warning: **WARNING:**
 After the `-q` option, the package name must be exact.
-Metacharacters are not supported.
+Metacharacters (wildcards) are not supported.

 > :star: **TIP:**
 However, it is possible to list all installed packages and filter with the `grep` command.